TobiasBg/WP-Table-Reloaded/readme.txt

 == Frequently Asked Questions ==

-> #### Attention: WP-Table Reloaded is being replaced with TablePress!
+> #### Attention: WP-Table Reloaded has been replaced with TablePress!
-> If you are starting a new project, please do not use WP-Table Reloaded anymore!
-Instead, please use the [TablePress](http://wordpress.org/extend/plugins/tablepress/) plugin, which is the official and designated successor of WP-Table Reloaded.
+> Please do not install WP-Table Reloaded anymore!
+Instead, please use the [TablePress](http://wordpress.org/plugins/tablepress/) plugin, which is the official successor of WP-Table Reloaded.
-> For users of WP-Table Reloaded, no immediate action is necessary, but it is recommended that you [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress soon.
+> For users of WP-Table Reloaded, it is recommended to [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress.

 = Where can I find answers to Frequently Asked Questions? =

 A wide group of questions, regarding different features or styling has been answered in the [FAQ section](http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded-english/faq/) on the plugin's website.

-= Can I use wp-Table and WP-Table Reloaded together? =

-Yes!
-You can have both wp-Table and WP-Table Reloaded installed in your WordPress!
-They will not interfere (as they are not using anything together).
-They are completely independent from each other.
-If WP-Table Reloaded finds the wp-Table database tables, it can import the found tables into it's own format, so that you can completely upgrade from wp-Table to WP-Table Reloaded.

 = Support? =